By considering the distribution of frictional losses

 No lubricant lasts forever, so lubricating these pivots with a heavy lubricant would one day end in failure unless the clock were maintained before the lubricant fails.
 Since almost everybody uses their clocks until they will not run at all before they bring them in for repair, clockmakers should consider using a grease on the 2nd wheel pivots that has graphite: the magic of graphite is that it continues to work after the lubricant has failed!
 Either buy a lubricant with graphite added, or buy the graphite powder and mix some into the lubricant before applying it to the pivots and bushings.
 Many clockmakers do not like graphite because they think it is messy and makes the clock look ugly.
 The choice is yours, but I must say that I do not care much for a beautiful clock that does not work.

 I have very carefully avoided recommending any particular lubricant or any particular brand of lubricant, as this is a very volatile issue.
 I have, however, had very unsatisfactory results with synthetic lubricants, and will never use them on my clocks or watches.
+As I stated earlier, avoid using clock oil substitutes if you do not know the chemistry behind them.

 I would like to thank Dan Henderson for his suggestions.
 Dan is a mechanical engineer at 3M.
 He collects and repairs mechanical clocks and watches (and does not use synthetic lubricants).
 Many areas in this website would not have been possible without his suggestions!